ChiefMonk/CMPG-323-Project-2-37016776/README.md

 <a name="intro"></a>
 ## 1. Introduction
 This is the second project of the CMPG 323 module deliverables.
+Smart devices such as voice controllers, security lights, smart locks and Wi-Fi-enabled devices can communicate and exchange data over the Internet.
+Devices form distributed ecosystems that can perform environmental monitoring of homes and buildings.

+An IoT Device Management System keeps track of the whereabouts of all IoT devices deployed by the organisation.
+Depending on the type of organisation, different categories of devices are used.
+Each IoT device is initially categorised and registered.
+Then, IoT devices are deployed throughout the organisation's buildings in predefined zones.
+Administrators can view all IoT devices, update their properties, add new devices and move them to other zones.

 This stage involves the development, testing and deployment of the following:
 * a .NET Core based WebAPI
 * Web API documentation with Swagger
 * Database with Microsoft SQL Server